How Cannabis Branding is Changing

-What sorts of designs is the cannabis industry’s customer base finding the most appealing?
+Maximum Yield: What sorts of designs is the cannabis industry’s customer base finding the most appealing?

-How would you compare cannabis marketing to more traditional forms of marketing, such as seen with tennis shoes?
+MY: How would you compare cannabis marketing to more traditional forms of marketing, such as seen with tennis shoes?

 RM: The biggest differences are the age restrictions and the federal regulations surrounding cannabis.
 Marketing for marijuana products requires far more legwork, as there are limited avenues that KindTyme can follow.
 Most notably, some mainstream social media sites greatly restrict marketing campaigns featuring cannabis products, which forces us to depend on more guerrilla marketing techniques.

-Do you foresee large/mainstream marketing firms moving into the cannabis business?
+MY: Do you foresee large/mainstream marketing firms moving into the cannabis business?

 RM: It’s not really worth it for them now (due to the aforementioned constraints with federal regulation).
 But, recreational cannabis marketing is starting to resemble the alcohol industry more and more because these branding campaigns are beginning to market a lifestyle as opposed to just a brand.

-What sort of advice would you have for cannabis industry start-ups out there looking to set themselves apart from their competition?
+MY: What sort of advice would you have for cannabis industry start-ups out there looking to set themselves apart from their competition?

 RM: Brand early.
 Know your target market and establish what you are offering your customers.
 Have your distribution channels in place and organized ASAP.
 Create a name and a color palette for your company that will resonate.
 Remember that good a website is very important, regardless if you’re a cultivation company or an ancillary.